igoregardia/Autos-Android-Assessment/README.md

 ### An assessment task for a candidate for position Android developer.

 ## Introduction
 Igor at Egardia is looking for a new car.
 He made a shortlist of the good options and exported it in JSON file.
+He will be very happy having an App, where he can scroll over the shortlist and check the details for each car.

 ## Goal
 The goal of the assignment is to deliver source code for an application.
 The application contains a list of cars.
 Data is fetched dynamically from a web server.